prteek/easy_smr/.github/README.md

 #### Getting started local training
 ##### Dependencies
 First of all an *renv.lock* that captures all dependencies for training code is required.
 This needs to be maintained (and updated) in `app_name/easy_smr_base` as you develop the code.
 (See [renv](https://rstudio.github.io/renv/reference/index.html)) <br/>
-The central idea around dependencies is that a single *renv* is used for a give project (placed automatically at `app_name/easy_smr_base`) and that all the R scripts activate and use this *renv*.
+The central idea around dependencies is that a single *renv* is used for a give project (placed automatically at `app_name/easy_smr_base`) and that all the R scripts load and use this *renv*.

 Additionally a *Dockerfile* in *app_name/easy_smr_base/Dockerfile* can be modified for flexibility in how the container is built.